CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/a-e.md

 ### Dictionary

-A [data type] that represents an unordered collection of key-item pairs, where each pair consists of a unique key and its associated item.
+A [data type][] that represents an unordered collection of key-item pairs, where each pair consists of a unique key and its associated item.
 Dictionaries are optimised for fast lookup of items using their key.

-For more detailed information about dictionaries, see [Reference->Data Types->Dictionaries][TODO].
+For more detailed information about the Dictionary data type, see [Dictionary&lt;TKey, TItem&gt;][].

 ### Digital Transformation

 TODO

+### Double

+A [data type][] that represents a fractional, or very large or small number from `-1.79769313486232e+308` through `1.79769313486232e+308`.

+For more detailed information about the Double data type, see [Double][].

 ### dynamic

-A [data type] that indicates that any data type can be used.
+A [data type][] that indicates that any data type can be used.

-For more detailed information about the dynamic data type, see [Reference->Data Types->dynamic][TODO].
+For more detailed information about the dynamic data type, see [dynamic][].

 ## E